bibanon/BASC-eBookGenerator/README.md

     cover-image:  cover.jpg

-If the cover image to use is a PNG, simply change the `.jpg` extension in the example below into `.png`.
+If the cover image to use is a PNG, simply change the `.jpg` extension into `.png`.

     cover-image:  cover.png

-If no cover image is found, the ebook will be simply be compiled without one.
+If no cover image is found, the ebook will be simply be compiled without one, so no need to remove the entry.

 The next entry defines the filename of the stylesheet used.
 If that stylesheet isn't found, Pandoc's default stylesheet will be used.